lilyball/Tomorrowland/README.md

 ## Version History

+### Development

+- Slightly optimized stack usage when chaining one promise to another.

 ### v1.3.0

 - Add `PromiseContext.isExecutingNow` (`TWLPromiseContext.isExecutingNow` in Obj-C) that returns `true` if accessed from within a callback registered